 The travel insurance followed all the processes, and their doctor called me regularly to check how I was doing.
 For me, it was important to have a friendly and reassuring voice from France on the other side of the phone.
 Because they did not have an agreement with the hospital where I received the treatment, I had to submit a claim for reimbursement, but I was paid without any problem.

 What happened to the car?
-When we rented the car, we did not find it necessary to buy insurance (after all, what would happen in 10 days?), so all the expenses were paid from our pockets.
+When we rented the car, we did not find it necessary to buy insurance (after all, what would happen in 10 days?), so we had to pay all the expenses from our pockets.

 2. AN UNEXPECTED VISIT TO THE HOSPITAL